-(iii) Where workforce numbers are less than the minimum requirements of (i) and (ii), Local Committees may be established to encompass more than one worksite within a headquarters or geographic location.
+(iii) Where workforce numbers are less than the minimum requirements of (i) and (ii), local committees may be established to encompass more than one worksite within a headquarters or geographic location.
 Such committees shall respect the Employer's administrative structure and worksite combinations may be mutually-agreed at the local level.
-Where mutual agreement cannot be reached at the local level, then either Party may refer the matter to the Labour/Management Committee.
+Where mutual agreement cannot be reached at the local level, then either party may refer the matter to the Labour/Management Committee.

-(iv) Notwithstanding (iii) above, Local Occupational Health and Safety Committees may, by mutual agreement between the designated representatives of the Parties, extend the jurisdictional area for Committee representation.
+(iv) Notwithstanding (iii) above, local occupational health and safety committees may, by mutual agreement between the designated representatives of the parties, extend the jurisdictional area for committee representation.

-(2) At any worksite where a Committee has not been established pursuant to (1) above, a less formal program shall be maintained in accordance with the Workers' Compensation Board Occupational Health and Safety Regulations, Section 4, Clause 4.2(3).
-Records of the meetings established in (1) above within the Employer's administrative structure.
+(2) At any worksite where a committee has not been established pursuant to (1) above, a less formal program shall be maintained in accordance with the Workers' Compensation Board Occupational Health and Safety Regulations.
+Records of the meetings and matters discussed shall be forwarded to the Union and the nearest local committee established in (1) above within the employer's administrative structure.